 Kanda-ke House

 This picturesque house is one of the best preserved farmhouse turned museums in Ogimachi.
-Located in the center of town, you can get good views of the surrounding houses from the windows on its upper floors.
+Located in the center of the village, you can get good views of the surrounding houses from the windows on its upper floors.

 Nagase-ke House